openhpc/cloudwg/tutorials/sc20/index.md

 Since its inception as a Linux Foundation project in 2015, OpenHPC (https:///openhpc.community) has steadily grown to provide a modern, consistent reference collection of HPC software.
-Although a primary focus of OpenHPC is to enable sites deploying new HPC clusters to rapidly get their clusters up and running, the OpenHPC software repository itself serves as a reliable, portable, integrated collection of software, libraries, tools and user environment that can be employed in containers and VMs as well as HPC clusters to develop and execute HPC applications.
 Although the primary focus of OpenHPC remains enabling the on-premises deployment of new HPC clusters rapidly, the OpenHPC software repository itself serves as a reliable, portable, integrated collection of software, libraries, tools and user environment that can be employed in